NachtZ/daq_dpdk/README.md

 This is a project about dpdk module for daq.
 The DAQ version is v2.1.0.
 You can visit [Snort.org](https://snort.org/downloads/#snort-3.0) to download the origin version about daq and snort++.
 The daq module is overwrite from the module `daq_netmap.c`.
 And I also refer to [btw616's project](https://github.com/btw616/daq-dpdk) and [his mail](https://sourceforge.net/p/snort/mailman/message/35162409/) for how to use the new daq module in snort.
-Now the project version is v0.6.
+Now the project version is v1.0.
 Now it support multithreading.
 One thread can only get packets from one port.
-I will test this module after my summer vacation because I don't have another computer to generate big flow now.
+I have tested this module and got a good performance now.
 Now this module also has one problem.
 The dpdk args `-c` is still useless as the main controllor of thread is snort not daq.
 I'll try to slove this problem.
 You can read my [dev_note](./dev_note_zh.md) written in chinese.